Defend time theft allegations

 What is Time Theft?

-Time theft includes various behaviours where an employee deliberately misrepresents their work hours or productivity to gain extra compensation.
-It includes cases such as clocking in earlier or out later than worked, falsifying work records, and other acts where an employee is paid for time not actually spent on work tasks.
+Time theft encompasses various behaviours where an employee deliberately misrepresents their work hours or productivity, in order to gain extra compensation.
+Time theft includes cases such as clocking in earlier or out later than worked, falsifying work records to overstate the number of hours worked, and other acts where an employee is paid for time that was not actually spent on work tasks.

-Time theft also occurs when an employee inaccurately reports their work hours, often to receive payment for unproductive time by intentionally misleading the employer.
-Time theft can entail not working at all, or even being unproductive during work hours.
+Time theft also occurs when an employee inaccurately reports their work hours, often to receive payment for unproductive time by deliberately misleading the employer.
+Time theft can entail not working at all, or perhaps being unproductive during work hours.
+Time theft can occur at all levels and not only at the junior level.

 Can I Be Criminally Charged for Time Theft?

-Yes, time theft can lead to criminal charges under the general theft provisions of the Criminal Code.
+Yes, time theft can result in criminal charges under the general theft provisions of the Criminal Code.
 This includes “theft under,” which applies to theft of goods or services valued under $5,000, and “theft over,” for values of $5,000 and above.
-While penalties can vary, theft under $5,000 is generally treated less severely than theft over $5,000.
+Although penalties can vary widely, theft under $5,000 is generally treated less severely than theft over $5,000.

-However, theft from an employer is often viewed more seriously as it involves a breach of trust and authority.
-This breach of trust makes it more likely for employees convicted of workplace theft to face incarceration.
-When determining the appropriate sentence in a case, the court will consider all aggravating and mitigating factors.
+It is important to note that theft from an employer is typically viewed more seriously, because it implies a breach of trust and authority.
+This breach of trust makes it more likely for employees convicted of workplace theft to face jail time.
+When determining the appropriate sentence in a case of time theft, the Court typically has to consider all relevant aggravating and mitigating factors.
 Stealing from one’s employer is seen as highly aggravating given the trust the employer has placed in the employee.
+A mitigating factor might be the fact that it was a first-time offence, or that it was done unintentionally.

 Workplace Investigations for Time Theft

 Employers can uncover time theft using several methods, including discrepancies in work output, reports from other employees, or through surveillance tools.
 These tools, often in the form of specialized software for remote monitoring, gained prominence during the COVID-19 pandemic.
-If time theft is detected, an employer may launch an internal investigation and possibly refer the case to law enforcement.
+If time theft is detected, an employer might be entitled to conduct an internal investigation, and possibly refer the case to law enforcement if needed.

 Punishments for Theft Depend on the Value of Property